 Have you read Franz Kafka’s The Metamorphosis?
 Let’s pretend you haven’t read it, then I shall give you a quick summary because if you came to me and ask me what Parasite is all about — I would tell you it’s the opposite of The Metamorphosis.
 You see, there is one thing they both have in common: It’s about the “filthy insects” of the society that no one aspires to be.
 Hey, I’m just being real.
-Unlike The Metamorphosis where the protagonist became a burden to the family, Parasite logically provides a rationale to why leeching is justified.
+Unlike The Metamorphosis where the protagonist became a burden to the family, Parasite logically provides a rationale for why leeching is justified.
 If you think about it, the working class is like the earthworms we find in the garden.
-They are buried in the underground and hidden from society’s sight, but play a vital role in sustaining the glamourous lifestyle for the wealthy.
+They are buried in the underground and hidden from society’s sight but play a vital role in sustaining the glamorous lifestyle of the wealthy.

-Now by no means, the film tries to justify bad behavior as acceptable in the society.
+Now by no means, the film tries to justify bad behavior as acceptable in society.
 Instead, it successfully illustrates the poor’s real struggle by giving them a voice, a different perspective that most often societies are too ashamed to acknowledge.
 It does bold things by tearing down and distinguishing the rich from the poor.
 From the wealthy perspective, money can buy many things.
 Money can ease the mundane worries that life throws at us.
 In contrast, from the poor perspective, money is power and money can also make one become delusional into believing that the world is a safe haven.
-For instance, the character Yeon Kyo, the naïve wife, does not deserved to be conned, however, her niceness stems from the fact she never had to deal with the daily struggles that normal people do — such as something as simple as cooking.
+For instance, the character Yeon Kyo, the naïve wife, does not deserve to be conned, however, her niceness stems from the fact she never had to deal with the daily struggles that normal people do — such as something as simple as cooking.
 Unfortunately, this is the beginning of a tragedy and the downfall of the Park family.